Joedang/dotfiles/chrestomathy.md

 cat dumpHeader.out | grep -P -e '(?<=filename=").*(?=")'
 ```

+Vim, for example, does not use the Perl syntax.
+See the `pattern-multi-items` help for more info.

+### Negation
+An example of a negation in Vim would be `^#\@!`, which matches any line that doesn't start with an octothorpe.

 ## Get the number of pages in all the PDFs in the CWD: